Connected components of the strata of the moduli space of meromorphic differentials: Higher genus case: minimal stratum

 \section{Higher genus case: minimal stratum}

-A minimal stratum correspond to the case where there is only one conical singularities (and possibly several poles).
-As in \cite{KoZo} and in \cite{La:cc}, we first describe the connected components of minimal strata.
+Recall that a minimal stratum correspond to the case where there is only one conical singularity (and possibly several poles).
+As in the papers of Kontsevich-Zorich \cite{KoZo} and Lanneau \cite{La:cc}, we first describe the connected components of minimal strata.
 The idea is similar: show that each such strata is obtained by bubbling $g$ cylinders and compute the connected components in this case.

 The first step is to find a surface obtained by bubbling a handle.
 In \cite{KoZo} and in \cite{La:cc} is used a rather combinatorial argument.
 A similar approach is possible in our case by using the infinite zippered rectangle construction, but this is quite technical.
 Another possibility is to reduce the problem to the genus one case for which it was proven in Section~\ref{genus1} that any minimal stratum contains a surface obtained by bubbling a handle.